VeritasSoftware/angular-http-client-ext/README.md

 ### IObservableHttpResponse\<T\> success callback

-This returns the **response object with your model** from the underlying HttpClient call.
+This returns the **http response with your model** from the underlying HttpClient call.

 | Response object | Type |
 | ---- | ---- |